Luis Robert Player Props: White Sox vs. Angels

-Luis Robert -- with a slugging percentage of .778 in his past 10 games, including five home runs -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Shohei Ohtani on the mound, on June 27 at 9:38 PM ET.
+Luis Robert -- with a slugging percentage of .778 in his past 10 games, including five home runs -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Jaime Barria on the hill, on June 28 at 9:38 PM ET.

-In his previous game, he hit a home run while going 2-for-4 against the Angels.
+In his most recent game he had a hitless performance (0-for-4) against the Angels.

 Luis Robert Game Info & Props vs. the Angels